mdn/yari/docs/envvars.md

 #### Default: n/a

-This is a general OS, optional, OS environment variable and it's needed if you want the ability to go from viewing a rendered document to open the source in your preferred editor.
+This is a general OS, optional, environment variable and it's needed if you want the ability to go from viewing a rendered document to opening the source in your preferred editor.
 It's needed for the "Edit this page in your editor" button to work.

 ## Builder